felias-fogg/SoftI2CMaster/README.md

 control the behavior of the library.
 You have to specify them before the <code>include</code> statement so that they can take effect.
 Note that this different from the usual form of libraries!
-This library is always compiled with you sketch and therefore the <code>defines</code>
+This library is always compiled with your sketch and therefore the <code>defines</code>
 need to be specfied before the inclusion of the library!

+    #define I2C_HARDWARE 1
+Although this is basically a bit-banging library, there is the possibility to use the hardware support for I2C, if you happen to run this library on an MCU that supports this.
+If this constant is set to 1, then the hardware registers are used (and you are forced to use the standard SDA and SCL pins).

     #define I2C_PULLUP 1
 With this definition you enable the internal pullup resistores of the